Disappearance of Philip Cairns: Investigation

-Several theories have been reported by the media, most of which have been discounted by investigators.
-These have ranged from death by accident to Philip having been taken by extremists such as paedophiles and Satanists.
+Several theories were reported by the media, most of which were discounted by investigators.
+These have ranged from death by accident to Philip being taken by extremists such as paedophiles and Satanists.
 One theory had a woman tell gardaí that her partner, an alleged paedophile, had killed Philip after abducting him.
 This was later declared a false allegation.

 Detectives based at Rathfarnham Garda Station have been reinvestigating the disappearance of Philip Cairns for several years.
-Several searches of land have been carried out in the years since the disappearance, often without the media being informed.
+Several searches of land have occurred since the disappearance, often without the media being informed.

-In October 2006, the Cairns family issued an appeal for information on the twentieth anniversary of the disappearance.
-They said they had not given up all hope of finding him alive.
-A special Mass was also held to mark the occasion.
-A further appeal for information was launched following the twenty-first anniversary of Philip's disappearance in 2007, when it emerged that over 50 people had approached investigators individually and had provided new lines of inquiry.
+In October 2006, the Cairns family appealed for information on the twentieth anniversary of the disappearance.
+They said they had not given up hope of finding him alive.
+A special Mass was held to mark the occasion.
+A further appeal for information was launched following the twenty-first anniversary of Philip's disappearance in 2007, when it emerged that over 50 people had approached investigators individually and provided new lines of inquiry.
 That month saw a reconstruction of Philip's typical school route being broadcast on RTÉ One's Crimecall television series and the Irish Crimestoppers Trust offering a €10,000 reward for information.
 Within one day, over 80 people had been in contact with Gardaí or Crimestoppers in what was described as a "tremendous response".

-In May 2009, a stretch of private, wooded south Dublin land near a golf club on the M50 motorway was searched by investigators.
-On 6 May, the area was sealed off and vegetation was cleared.
+In May 2009, investigators searched a stretch of private, wooded south Dublin land near a golf club on the M50 motorway.
+On 6 May, the area was sealed off and vegetation cleared.
 Specialist equipment and finger tip examination techniques were used in an attempt to detect evidence of soil movement.
 A second search was carried out around 50 metres away later that month.
 An elderly woman from Dublin told Gardaí that Cairns was murdered and later buried at both sites.
-She said that a man she was in a relationship with some time before had confessed to killing Philip.
+She said that a man she was in a relationship with some time before confessed to killing Philip.
 Despite the involvement of geophysicists, the searches both proved to be a failure.
 The man is now a pensioner who lives in Rathfarnham, and cannot be charged due to lack of evidence.

+In 2020, former detective Alan Bailey stated he believes the person behind Philip’s disappearance knew the area well.
+He stated: